GSW History Series Part 4 – The Start of Grinder’s Switch Winery

 “My first appreciation for good wine was in Chicago at a reception while at a sales conference, sometime in the 1980s.
 I was offered a glass of dry red wine, which I had never experienced, and was blown away.
 My first thought was wondering if I could grow grapes that made that kind of wine.
 I knew nothing about growing grapes.

-A few years later I was at an auction that was selling grapevines and I bought 10 for $5.00.
+A few years later I was at an auction that was selling grapevines, and I bought 10 for $5.00.
 I had no idea what kind they were.
 Half of them were De Chaunac.
 I don’t remember the others.
 I planted them but had to move them around over the years.
 A few years later I had not gotten any grapes from them.
 I did some research and learned that they needed to be pruned.
 I attempted to prune them and, voila!, the next year I had grapes.
 I was excited.

 As they increased in size I noticed small black spots on them.
 A few weeks later I had no grapes.
 I had learned about grape diseases.
 Then I learned how to spray for them.
 The next year I actually had grapes get ripe.
 Not many, but I made wine out of what I had.